TalEliyahu/awesome-business-of-cybersecurity/README.md

 ---

 ### Security Analytics and Threat Intelligence
+Uses tools like Security Information and Event Management (SIEM) and vulnerability management solutions, often supplemented with machine learning/AI, to detect, analyze, and respond to cyber threats by correlating security data from various sources.

 | Company (IR)                                                       | Ticker                                                               | SEC Filings                                                     | Twitter                                                 | Earnings Transcripts                                                    | Description                                                     |
 |-------------------------------------------------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------|---------------------------------------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------|